Skip navigation

 The USMNT were already without Tyler Adams, Cameron Carter-Vickers, Giovanni Reyna, Luca de la Torre, Chris Richards, and Sergino Dest due to injuries and now Pochettino has to go to work without Timothy Weah, Folarin Balogun, and Johnny Cardoso.
 All nine are starting caliber internationals and several were virtual shoo-ins to start under Gregg Berhalter (and Mikey Varas) in recent windows.

-[ MORE: USMNT all-time stats, records | USMNT schedule ]
+[ USMNT: All-time stats, records | USMNT schedule | Strongest XI? ]

-So, given it’s his first camp, what are Mauricio Pochettino’s priorities for a home match against Panama and a visit to Mexico?
+So, given it’s his first camp, what are Pochettino’s priorities for a home match against Panama and a visit to Mexico?
 The good news is that not a lot changes for him, as he’ll be setting the standards for World Cup preparation.
 There are no excuses.
 The Yanks will always be expected to beat Panama at home, and expect a massive challenge from historic rivals El Tri south of the border.
 Even given the USMNT’s rivalry edge in recent years, that’s a big ask as Mexico brings an experienced crew headlined by Raul Jimenez, Andres Guardado, Edson Alvarez, Guillermo Ochoa, and Johan Vasquez (Mexico, too, has absences: Julian Araujo, Jesus Gallardo, Santi Gimenez, and Uriel Antuna among them).

 Pochettino’s USMNT priority No. 1: Restore hunger & respect for the game

 This works hand-in-glove with priority No. 2, because Christian Pulisic is driving the on-field bus for both club and country these days and never fails to bring passion to a game.
-That was missing, as the last international break and even parts of the Copa America reeked of expectation and entitlement at times.
+That was missing, as the last international break and even parts of Copa America reeked of expectation and entitlement.
 What made the USMNT so dangerous under Gregg Berhalter as they built back from a missed World Cup was an intensity and swagger from a young group anxious to stick it to their doubters and assert a strong position in the world game.
-That worked for Berhalter until it didn’t, and Pochettino has to tap into a vein he knows has existed in the past, That may mean ticking off someone from an established core, and let’s be honest that could be just fine — a young group that was seemingly able to dictate the re-hiring of a previous coach can afford to be shaken up and knocked down a peg.
+That worked for Berhalter until it didn’t, and Pochettino has to tap into a vein he knows has existed in the past.
+That may mean ticking off someone from an established core, and let’s be honest, that could be just fine — a young group that was seemingly able to dictate the re-hiring of a previous coach can afford to be shaken up and knocked down a peg.

 Pochettino’s USMNT priority No. 2: Find footing with Pulisic